Fly Tracker (Colab)#

 # --- Process the current video ---

-corrected = process_video(current_video, roi, diameter, frame_rate,
+corrected, detected_fps = process_video(current_video, roi, diameter, frame_rate,

 search_size, per_pixel_threshold)